The Blue Mountains became my home after we moved to Blackheath in July 2017.

 For more information on Trolley Tours visit here

 My preferred way to see the Blue Mountains would be by car.
-A car allows you freedom and flexibility to explore at your own leisure.
+A car allows you freedom and flexibility to explore at your leisure.

 Car hire is available in the Blue Mountains.
 Visit here for more information.

 If you are looking for a longer stay and would like to explore a bit further, I would highly recommend a day at the Jenolan Caves, or in fact an overnight stay.
 Once a popular honeymoon destination in the early 1900’s the Jenolan Caves is a beautiful and fascinating place to visit.

 I love the Jenolan Caves.
 I first visited as a child, and the place has fascinated me ever since.
-There are 7 caves you can visit, some with extended tours, adventure tours for those who want to take caving to the next level or you can take it a bit easier and walk around the Blue Lake and through the Devil’s Coach House and experience a touch of yesteryear staying in the Caves House.
+There are eight caves open to the public, some with extended tours, adventure tours for those who want to take caving to the next level or you can take it a bit easier and walk around the Blue Lake and through the Devil’s Coach House and experience a touch of yesteryear staying in the Caves House.